 It also helps you show students HOW to use base ten blocks.
 Your students can follow along and build numbers with their set of base ten blocks while you use the magnetic set on the board.

 This makes it fun to call students to the front of the room to model numbers and solve problems using the magnetic set.
-This makes them feel so special and excited!
+These place value manipulatives make them feel so special and excited!

 Place Value Disks